-When more than one motor is connected downstream from the VMX Series starter, the internal electronic overload protection cannot provide proper protection of the individual motors.
+When more than one motor is connected downstream from the VMX2 Series starter, the internal electronic overload protection cannot provide proper protection of the individual motors.
 Codes require the use of separate OLRs for each motor, which would need to be external devices.

-In these instances the VMX Series Over Load protection should be turned off, deferring protection to the separate OLRs.
+In these instances the VMX2 Series Overload protection should be turned off, deferring protection to the separate OLRs.
 Care should be taken to ensure that the External OLR is properly wired into the starter control circuit to facilitate shutdown of the motor.
-The VMX Series provides a PTC input that can be wired to the NC auxiliary contact of the external OLR so that a trip will still shut down the VMX Series and be annunciated on the display.
-Multiple OLRs would then be wired in series for the same effect.
-See section 4.7.2.a for details on using the PTC input.